n3xus6/research/twos_complement.md

 ### Negation

 Negation is done by taking the twos complement.
-But note that 128 can not be represented:
+But note that for 128 it will not work of course:

 10000000 (-128) \
-01111111 (after bitwise complement) \
+01111111 (after doing the bitwise complement) \
-10000000 ! (after adding 1)
+10000000 (after adding 1)

+What follows is that an int8_t variable with the value -128 will not change if it's negated.

 ### Addition